RubixML/ML/README.md

 ---
 ### Regressors
-Regression analysis is used to predict continuous-valued outcomes.
+Regressors are used to predict continuous real-valued outcomes.

 ### Adaline
 Adaptive Linear Neuron or (*Adaline*) is a type of single layer [neural network](#neural-network) with a linear output neuron.
 Training is equivalent to solving [Ridge](#ridge) regression iteratively using Gradient Descent.